realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 val: 0xdeadbeef
 ```

-  `val` has successfully changed into `0xdeadbeef` but bash not working because the input stream closed.
+  `val` has successfully changed into `0xdeadbeef` but bash not established or working because the input stream closed.

 <img src="img/Pasted image 20240716223157.png" alt="Example Image" width="400"/>